Fresh Challenges and Opportunities for Consumer Goods Shippers

 Penske Logistics is helping FMCG companies in sectors such as food and beverage develop and refine these capabilities as they adjust to today's fast-evolving market dynamics.

 For example, transportation management systems and warehouse management systems are mainstay tools in the supply chain management toolbox.
-"But it’s important to ensure that front- and back-of-the-house systems connect to provide seamless data integration," says Andy Moses, senior vice president of sales and solutions, Penske Logistics.
+"But it’s important to ensure that front- and back-of-the-house systems connect to provide seamless data integration," says Andy Moses, senior vice president of solutions and sales strategy, Penske Logistics.
 Penske's ClearChain®Technology Suite provides this connectivity, and delivers multiple benefits, such as more accurate load building and improved tracking and tracing.

 ClearChain offers moment-to-moment, actionable insight to supply chain practitioners, identifying exceptions, orchestrating resolution, and taking corrective action when necessary.
 This sets the stage for the synchronization of planning, order management, inventory, and transportation.
 And these capabilities are being continuously refined with the application of artificial intelligence and machine learning platforms.